Venue: Room 518, Second Level, Los Angeles Convention Center

 Pavan Challa is Director of Product Management at Verizon.
 He leads the consumer wireless product management efforts including Messaging.
 His team is responsible for product development and strategy functions in the messaging space.
 Pavan's team partners with key stakeholders from various business units to improve the customer experience on both the P2P and A2P messaging products.
 Pavan joined the Product Management team in 2014.
 Before that , Pavan has led several teams within Verizon in various functions including, Network Operations, Network Engineering, Marketing Operations, Business Requirements and Product marketing.
 Pavan holds a Masters in Electrical engineering from Fairleigh Dickinson University in NJ and an MBA from Lehigh University in PA.

 As part of Vodafone’s Global Technology team, Oscar Gallego is responsible for the Group’s consumer products in the areas of communications and security.
-In 2012, Oscar led the team pioneering the first commercial deployment of RCS, scaling it as a hub to serve 15 Vodafone operations across three continents and, more recently, evolving it to offer Messaging as a Platform commercially.
-In parallel, he worked closely with GSMA partners to define and realise RCS ecosystem foundations enabling interoperable commercial deployments worldwide.
-Oscar’s current focus is on realising a monetisation ecosystem around the RCS service, evolving operator communications towards a simple, ubiquitous experience and providing a safer Internet journey for Vodafone customers.
+He joined Vodafone in 2009 has fulfilled senior management roles in both technology strategy and service deployment.
+Prior to that, Oscar worked for network providers such as Ericsson, NEC and Nortel across engineering and R&D roles.
+In 2012, Oscar led the team pioneering the first commercial deployment of RCS, scaling it as a hub to serve 15 Vodafone operations across 3 continents and, more recently, evolving it to offer Messaging-as-a-Platform (RCS A2P) commercially in the first half of 2018.
+In parallel, he works closely with GSMA partners to define and realise RCS ecosystem foundations enabling interoperable commercial deployments worldwide.
+Oscar’s current focus is on realising a monetisation ecosystem around the RCS service.
+Beyond RCS, his responsibilities include evolving telco communications towards a customer friendly multi-device experience as well as providing a safer Internet journey for Vodafone customers.